Smartphones are so widely used nowadays – 3.8B are in circulation in September 2021 - that we hardly believe they did not exist a few years ago.

 After registering the fingerprint to the card, one additional step is needed to ensure the genuine cardholder has set up the card.

-During the first transaction or cash withdrawal, the PIN code is needed to finalize the operation, and activate the card’s fingerprint functionality, and lock the stored reference templates.
+During the first transaction or cash withdrawal, the PIN code is needed to finalise the operation, activate the card's fingerprint functionality, and lock the stored reference templates.

 This process prevents fraudsters from registering their fingerprint to a stolen card and using it for transactions.

 Alternatively, in countries where chip and PIN transactions are not supported, the fingerprint functionality can be activated after a first successful online payment.

 A kiosk that enables card activation 24/7 is also a possibility.

 Thales has developed a multi-service kiosk that enables instant card issuance at a bank branch.
 It could be extended to perform more services for all aspects of ID verification for enrollment, including personalising the biometric CVM for EMV cards.

 Thales biometric payment cards have been widely deployed and tested in customer trials around the world.

 As of November 2020, pilots had been conducted in nine countries over 30 months, generating considerable positive feedback.